Mercedes-Benz W201: 190 E 1.7

-190 E 2.3-16 and 2.5-16 Cosworth
+190 E 2.3-16 and 2.5-16

 In the late 1970s, Mercedes competed in rallying with the big V8-powered Coupés of the R107 Series, mainly the light-weight Mercedes 450 SLC 5.0.
 Mercedes wished to take the 190 E rallying, and asked British engineering company Cosworth to develop an engine with 320 hp for the rally car.
 This project was known as project WAA by Cosworth.
-During this time, the Audi Quattro with its all-wheel drive system and a turbocharged engine was launched, making the 2.3-16V appear outclassed.
+During this time, the Audi Quattro with its all-wheel drive system and a turbocharged engine was launched, making the 2.3-16 appear outclassed.
 With a continued desire to compete in motorsports with the 190, and also now an engine to do it with, Mercedes turned to the Deutsche Tourenwagen Meisterschaft (DTM) (German Touring Car Championship) motor sport series instead.
 Cars racing in this championship, however, had to be based on a roadgoing model.
 Mercedes therefore had to put into series production a 190 fitted with a detuned version of the Cosworth engine.
-The performance model was known as the 190 E 2.3-16V, and debuted in September at the 1983 Frankfurt Motor Show, after its reputation had already been established.
+The performance model was known as the 190 E 2.3-16, and debuted in September at the 1983 Frankfurt Motor Show, after its reputation had already been established.
 Three cars, only slightly cosmetically altered, had set three world records in August at the Nardo testing facility in Italy, recording a combined average speed of 154.06 mi/h over the 50,000 km endurance test, and establishing twelve international endurance records.